-After installing an SSL certificate successfully, a website connection with an “https://” URL is established, which leads the web server to establish a secure connection with the web browser.
+Organizations that intend to secure their websites with SSL certificates need to install these digital certificates onto their web servers.
+This helps them secure their online sessions with web browsers.
+Depending on the type of SSL certificate chosen, an organization will need to go through various levels of validation.
+After installing an SSL certificate successfully, a website connection with an “https://” URL is established, which leads the webserver to establish a secure connection with the web browser.
 Browsers then inform visitors that the website is SSL-Secured, with the help of several visible trust indicators, depending upon the type of SSL certificate:

-- Extended Validation – Caters highest level of encryption and trust, this certificate is used by large organizations, e-commerce businesses, social networks, banking & government sectors.
+- Extended Validation – Caters the highest level of encryption and trust, this certificate is used by large organizations, e-commerce businesses, social networks, banking & government sectors.

 Benefits of SSL Certificate

-- Encrypt website and secure communication between browser and server
+- Secure communication between browser and server

 - Protects user’s sensitive information